mino-git/wet-sdk-plus/Readme.txt

 Linux
 =====

-The first thing you have to do is download a working copy of the repository found at https://github.com/acqu/acqu-etsdk-codebase and have cmake [1] version 2.8.1 or higher installed.
+The first thing you have to do is download a working copy of the repository found at https://github.com/acqu/wet-sdk-plus and have cmake [1] version 2.8.1 or higher installed.
 You must also have gcc and g++ version 3.4 or greater installed.
+On a 64 bit system you will additionally need gcc-multilib and g++-multilib.

 Cmake is used to prepare the build environment.
 Two options are recommended: